 See the Oracle Database Advanced Security Administrator's Guide for more information about using autologin and maintaining Wallet passwords.

 Defining a WebLogic Server Data Source using the Wallet

 To configure a WebLogic Server data source to use a Wallet you need to copy the Wallet files to the secure directory on the client machine and update the data source configuration files.

 Use the following procedures to configure a WebLogic Server data source to use Wallet:

 ewallet.p12, from the database machine to the client machine and locate it in a secure directory.

-- Do not enter a user or password in the WebLogic Server Administration Console when creating a datasource or delete them from an existing datasource.
-If a user, password, or encrypted password appear in the configuration, they override the Oracle wallet values.
+- Do not enter a user or password in the WebLogic Server Administration Console when creating a data source or deleting them from an existing data source.
+If a user, password, or encrypted password appear in the configuration, it overrides the Oracle wallet values.

 wallet_directoryis the secure directory location in Step 1 of Copy the Wallet Files.
 An alternative method is use the